 The Residency programme in Paediatric Surgery was initiated in November 2004.
 The CPSP recognises the programme for FCPS (Paediatric Surgery) Examination.

-The objective of the residency programme in Paediatric Surgery is to produce compassionate, ethical, clinically competent, and skilled paediatric surgeons for Pakistan.
+The programme in Paediatric Surgery aims to produce compassionate, ethical, clinically competent, and skilled paediatric surgeons for Pakistan.
 It is expected that graduates of this programme will serve as advocates for children, will help to improve paediatric health care and provide academic leadership in the specialty.

 Duration of training

 The programme offers training in the principles and practice of Paediatric Surgery over a period of four years.
 The primary institution for training purposes is AKUH.
 However, an external rotation of two/three months through other national hospitals is included to diversify the resident's experience.

 - MBBS or equivalent degree approved by PM&DC